 - A core curriculum designed specifically for ILI participants

-- Development of a tailored curriculum, under the guidance of a faculty advisor, with selected classes from across the University that will prepare the fellow for their next mission
+- Development of a tailored curriculum, under the guidance of a faculty mentor, with selected classes from across the University that will prepare the fellow for their next mission

 - Activities and enrichment options for the cohort of fellows and spouses/life partners